PrinceYaduwanshi/OpenAI-GPT/README.md

 ChatFusion AI is a full-stack AI conversational platform inspired by modern GPT-style applications.
 The project supports secure authentication, persistent chat threads, Google OAuth login, and AI-powered conversations using a scalable MERN architecture.

+The link for testing this project is given in description

 ---

 ## 🚀 Features